nikhillondhe9/openag-cloud-v1/docs/DeviceCommunications.md

 # Communication details for the OpenAg™ Food Computer™

-## Technologies used by the OpenAg™ Food Computers™ and backend services
+## Technologies used by the OpenAg™ Food Computers™ and cloud services
 - RSA public / private keys
 - Google Firebase cloud functions
 - Google Firestore document database